Crete hero image

 • Q: How do we reach Crete?
 A: Flights from Athens or European hubs, or ferries from Piraeus.
 We manage connections and baggage handling.

 • Q: Can choirs perform in monasteries?
-A: Yes—with permissions; we handle booking, sound, and cultural briefings.
+A: Yes, with permissions.
+We handle booking, sound, and cultural briefings.

 • Q: How much walking is involved?
 A: Cobblestone towns and archaeological sites require comfortable footwear; we tailor alternatives for mobility needs.